-For over twenty years, Open Hands Coventry has provided stable, sober accommodation for men recovering from alcohol and drug addiction, offering not just a place to stay, but a place to belong.
+For over twenty years, Open Hands Coventry has provided stable, sober accommodation for men recovering from alcohol and drug addiction.
+It is a calm, structured place to rebuild life alongside people who understand addiction and recovery firsthand.

 We are not a clinic or a short-term programme.
 We are a registered Coventry charity and a long-standing recovery community where men live alongside others who understand addiction firsthand because they have lived it themselves.